what does it mean when a fish has red eyes?

 Poor Water Conditions

-If your angelfish’s water isn’t correctly maintained, your fish may struggle to breathe.
 Low oxygen levels, high levels of ammonia or nitrate, or water that is too warm or cold causes stress.
 Low or high pH levels are also an issue.

 To find out the exact cause of the problem, you’ll need to conduct a water test.
-Correcting the issue should return your angelfish back to their usual selves with their eyes returning to the original color.
+Correcting the issue should return your angelfish to their usual selves with their eyes returning to the original color.

 angelfish eyes turned red